durand26/RepData_PeerAssessment1/PA1-template.md

 ## Q1.
 What is the mean number of total steps taken per day?

 > Make a histogram of the total number of steps taken each day
+> Calculate and report the mean and median total number of steps taken per day

 ```r